Rich-F-G-Mills/AnalysisOfChangeEngine/Implementations/README.md

 ### A light introduction...

 Each walk is tightly coupled with the following aspects; corresponding type parameters are shown within (`brackets`).
+You _may_ have already encountered these within the `Common` project documentation.

 * **Policy record type** (`'TPolicyRecord`)
 * **Step results type** (`'TStepResults`)